vortex-c/Spiral/README.md

 - Using Getx for State Management

 **What can be further improved?**
-- Currently added translation as hardcoded strings in the code.
+- Added translation as hardcoded strings in the code.
 We can separate it out.
-- Desigining Theme for better reuseability of colors and typography
+- Design Theme for better reuseability of colors and typography

 #UI
 ![ui](https://github.com/user-attachments/assets/d8db9247-517a-4a5f-8702-b957afd152fd)